angry-bender/angry-bender.github.io/_posts/2020-04-30-Full_Featured_IDE_For_Bash_Scripting.md

 * Search for Shellcheck, select it, then select install

-  * Once shell check is installed click on the settings cog, and select extention settings
+  * Once shell check is installed click on the settings cog, and select extension settings

     ![extentionsettings.png](/img/bide/extentionsettings.png)